Quick Summary / TL;DR

 "I need a bank account to get an apartment… but I need an apartment (and Anmeldung) to open the bank account."

+If this sounds familiar, you are absolutely not alone.
 In fact, almost every expat community forum is full of people stuck in the exact same situation.

 This guide gives you a clear path through that mess.
 You'll learn which banks actually accept newcomers, how to open an account before registering your address, and which steps to take first so everything fits together smoothly.